seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/README.txt

 <!-- CALL TO ACTION 2025.07.15
 The REAL Data Liberation Front
-Reason: the project needs more people to rep[ort the data takeout process and expeirence for more sites on a weekly basis !-->
+Reason: the project needs more people to report the data takeout process and experience for more sites on a weekly basis !-->